JohnArochaDev/password-manager/NEXTSTEPS.md

 12. [DONE] add login failed information, register button

-13. Add a search option at the top that will look through the websites annd find the sire the user is looking for. partial and full searches
+13. Add a search option at the top that will look through the websites and find the sire the user is looking for. partial and full searches

 14. finalize styling